State-of-the-Science Non-Monotonic Dose Response Curve Report

 - Do NMDRCs provide key information that would alter EPA’s current weight of evidence conclusions and risk assessment determinations, either qualitatively or quantitative?

-EPA will send the draft report to NAS in summer 2013 and it will be available for public comment.
+EPA sent the draft report to NAS in June 2013 and it will be available for public comment.
 After the NAS completes its review, the state of the science report will help EPA policy makers determine if NMDRC capture adverse effects that are not captured using current chemical testing strategies and if there are adverse effects that current EPA testing misses.

 - National Toxicology Program’s Report of the Endocrine Disruptors Low Dose Peer Review